Tony Evers: Gun control

 Evers supports universal background checks for gun purchases.
-He has also supported an extreme risk protection order act, commonly known as a "red flag law", which would permit loved ones or police to petition to have an individual's guns taken away if a judge deems them a risk to themselves or others.
+He has also supported an extreme risk protection order act, commonly known as a "red flag law", which would permit family members or police to petition a court to temporarily remove firearms from a person found to pose a danger to themselves or others.
+Following the December 2024 shooting at Abundant Life Christian School, Evers created a statewide Office of Violence Prevention with $10 million in federal funding.
+In his 2025 State of the State address, he renewed calls for universal background checks and a red flag law and also proposed a ban on untraceable "ghost guns".

 Health care

 Evers has said that Scott Walker's decisions about health care in Wisconsin led to higher insurance premiums for residents.
 He has pointed out that Minnesota accepted a Medicaid expansion and has been more proactive about healthcare overall, resulting in insurance premiums 47% lower than Wisconsin's.
 Evers supports legislation that would protect residents from higher costs for health insurance due to old age or preexisting conditions.
 He also supports allowing people to stay on their parents' health insurance plans until age 26.
-He plans to remove Wisconsin from a national lawsuit that seeks to overturn the Affordable Care Act.
+After taking office, Evers directed Attorney General Josh Kaul to withdraw Wisconsin from the multistate lawsuit challenging the Affordable Care Act; the state was dismissed from the case in April 2019.

-Using funds from the Infrastructure Investment and Jobs Act, Evers allocated over $402 million to reduce pollutants in Wisconsin drinking water.
+Using funds from the Infrastructure Investment and Jobs Act and the state Safe Drinking Water Loan Program, Evers's administration allocated more than $402 million in 2023 for drinking-water infrastructure, including lead-service-line replacement and projects addressing contaminants such as PFAS.

 Immigration

 Evers supports permitting undocumented immigrants living in Wisconsin to obtain driver's licenses, and has called this position "common sense".

 In December 2019, in response to Trump's executive order requiring states' consent for refugee resettlement, Evers sent the administration a letter stating that Wisconsin would accept refugees, calling them "part of the fabric of [the] state", and criticizing Trump's refugee policies as "overly cumbersome and inappropriate".
 In February 2020, Evers sent U.S. Secretary of State Mike Pompeo a letter asking him to halt negotiations with the government of Laos regarding deportations of Wisconsin's Hmong refugee population, who had previously been protected from deportation due to a long record of human rights violations in Laos.
+In April 2026, Evers signed 2025 Wisconsin Act 240, which allows recipients of Deferred Action for Childhood Arrivals to obtain state occupational credentials if they otherwise meet licensing requirements.